OUR POLICIES

 -

-I understand that no bullying or antisocial behaviour is accepted at INSPIRE Squash Academy, nor is any negativity towards other Athletes, Players, Teams, Officials or Coaches.
+I understand that no bullying or antisocial behaviour is accepted at Inspire Squash Academy, nor is any negativity towards other Athletes, Players, Teams, Officials or Coaches.
 Any such incidence will result in disciplinary action.

 Code of Conduct on Social Media & Online Safety

-The INSPIRE Squash Academy understands the importance of and the need for the responsible use of Social Media and our responsibility for helping to safeguard young people in sport.
+The Inspire Squash Academy understands the importance of and the need for the responsible use of Social Media and our responsibility for helping to safeguard young people in sport.
 We ask all Juniors, parents and people in positions of trust to read this Policy and ensure that they understand the importance and the expectations on them in relation to use of social media.

 Our Juniors understand that: